Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 1959 - The David Thrailkill House, 84 Old Kingdom Road, Wilton CT.
-A second story was added at some point.
+A second story was later added.
+Sold to Neil and Anne Millman.
+Sold in 2003 to Kevin Blount and Xiaoyn Liu, still owners as of 2022.

 USModernist